angular-fullstack/generator-angular-fullstack/docs/02_Developing/00_Starting_Up.md

 ### Auth

 Assuming you scaffolded with auth support, you should see a 'Sign Up' and a 'Log In' button at the top-right of your page.
 Let's go to the Log In page.

 You should see inputs for an email address and a password.
-When running your project in a devlopment environment, you'll get two user accounts automatically generated:
+When running your project in a development environment, you'll get two user accounts automatically generated:

  * Test User
    * email: test@example.com